Tomato prices continue to rule high at around Rs 100 per kg in major cities with supplies being disrupted due to heavy rains.

 The supplies from Haryana have stopped as the harvesting there has been completed early and the current arrival in the market is from Shimla, Himachal Pradesh, he said.

 Meanwhile, industry body Assocham said: "Tomato prices may not immediately ease as flooding in some of the growing states has led to damage to the crop."

 Unlike onion and potato, the shelf life of tomato is very short and it needs cold chains and modern warehouses for storage and transportation, it said in a statement.

 It also said that rise in tomato prices has "created an additional demand for alternatives like tomato puree/ketchup to the extent of 40-45 per cent in the recent few weeks".

-The country produces around 18 million tonnes of tomatoes.
 The Department of Consumer Affairs monitors price for 22 essential commodities based on data collected from 100 market centres spread across India representing North, West, East, South and North-eastern regions of the country.